 Adjusting my approach based on knowledge about my students helps me do my job better in less time and my new motto is “I will work smarter.”

 With most college semesters more than halfway through, it’s a good time to pause and take stock of what is working well in your classes and should be amplified and what could potentially be cut.

 We all have ideas that sound good on paper but don’t pan out in practice, and it’s okay to admit that by updating the requirements of your syllabus.
-In an online writing class I taught recently, I had a requirement that each student post something related to the craft of writing once per week.
+In an online writing class I taught previously, I had a requirement that each student post something related to the craft of writing once per week.
 However, as the semester wore on, the posts became less substantive and it was taking me more time than I anticipated to moderate.
 I also heard from several students that they found it to be an unproductive time drain.
 I cut the requirement from the course so both the students and I would have more time to focus on the content in the course that was working well.

 Being open to change at this time of the semester can really pay dividends.

 There’s nothing worse than sitting at the end of the semester reading course evaluations and learning what you thought was working well about a class was exactly what students hated most.

 To avoid this, several instructional designers I’ve spoken with told me they do course surveys during the semester to get feedback on the student experience in real-time.
 I’ll admit I was nervous about doing this.
 What if the students hated everything, or complained solely about non-negotiable elements of the workload of the course?

 Despite these misgivings, I've started using a Google Form at the mid point in many of my classes.
 I pride myself in spending a great deal of time engaging and responding to student work, and the student response showed me that time was well spent.
 On the flip side, my students were frustrated by some of the group discussion limitations of the online platform we use.
 And, while I don’t quite have a solution yet, I’m exploring using Slack or some other communication tool to facilitate faster and more meaningful peer-to-peer communications.